Winter storm in eastern U.S. shuts schools, cancels flights

 I-95, one of the busiest thoroughfares on the East Coast, was closed for hours in both directions near Fredericksburg, Virginia, about 55 miles (89 km) south of Washington, trapping thousands of travelers, some of them for as long as 24 hours.

-(Reporting by Susan Heavey in Washington and Brendan O'Brien in Chicago; editing by Jonathan Oatis)
+(Reporting by Susan Heavey in Washington and Brendan O'Brien in Chicago; Additional reporting by Tyler Clifford in New York; editing by Jonathan Oatis and Cynthia Osterman)

 ((brendan.obrien@thomsonreuters.com;))